glynnsanity/gpt-search-simplified/SIDECAR_SETUP.md

 - Verify the extension has permission to access the page

 ### Flag Not Evaluating
-- Confirm the flag key matches exactly: `sidecar_search_experiments`
+- Confirm the flag key matches exactly: `sidecar-test-page`
 - Check that the flag is enabled in LaunchDarkly
 - Verify your Client-side ID is correct
 - Check browser console for LaunchDarkly connection errors